 10. Both science and faith are a search for truth

 Many scientists became Christians while they were at university.
 I like to think this is because a good researcher is not afraid of the truth.
 We want to know how the world is, we examine the evidence, and even if the truth is uncomfortable we will go with it, because we are driven to find out about the world.
 A scientific theory often demands a different kind of investigation to the search for God - one is about mechanisms and the other is about meaning and relationship - but both involve evidence, rationality, and a search for truth.
 As a scientist, you can be part of that conversation.

 Christians in Science – meet other scientists who are also Christians, learn and be equipped to get involved in science-faith discussions.
-Students can join for free, there are a growing number of student groups in UK universities, and there are loads of great resources online.
+Students can join for free, and there are loads of great resources online.

 The Faraday Institute for Science and Religion – an academic institute with a Christian ethos that also runs weekend or week-long courses, and online resources including articles, podcasts and videos.